Behavioral Communities and the Atomic Structure of Networks: A Model

-A behavior is characterized a threshold $q \in (0,1)$, and agents adopt that behavior if at least $q$ of neighbors do.
+Each agent chooses one of two actions: to adopt a behavior or not (e.g., adopt a new interactive technology or product, learn a new language, participate in a program, go to university, to commit a crime, etc.) and cares about how that action matches with the actions of their friends.
+In particular, a behavior is characterized by a threshold $q \in (0,1)$ such that an agent adopts that behavior if at least a fraction $q$ of their neighbors do, and not otherwise.

+A {\sl convention}---equivalently an {\sl (pure strategy) equilibrium}---for a threshold $q$ on a network $(N,g)$ is a set $S\subset N$ of agents who adopt the behavior such that every agent $i\in S$ has at least a fraction $q$ of their neighbors adopting behavior and every $i\notin S$ has less than a fraction $q$ of their friends adopting the behavior.
+That is an equilibrium is a set $S\subset N$ of agents such that \begin{itemize} \item $|N_i(g)\cap S|/d_i(g)\geq q$ for all $i\in S$, and \item $|N_i(g)\cap S|/d_i(g)< q$ for all $i\notin S$. \end{itemize}

-One interpretation is that a person plays a coordination game with each one of his or her neighbors:
+As in \cite{morris2000}, an interpretation is that an agent is playing a coordination game and gets a payoff based on how their behavior matches with each one of their neighbors:

 where $x>w$ and $ z>y$.
-The agent makes one choice but cares about how that behavior matches in each of his or her interactions.
-This coordination game has a corresponding threshold that if at least $q$ neighbors adopt the behavior, then the agent's best response is to adopt too:

-Exactly at this threshold an agent is indifferent, but otherwise has a unique best response.
+This coordination game has a corresponding threshold such that if a fraction of at least $q= \frac{z-y}{x-w+z-y}$ of an agent's neighbors adopt the behavior, then the agent's best response is to adopt too.
+At exactly this threshold an agent is indifferent, but otherwise has a unique best response.

 Generically, the threshold would never be hit exactly.
-However, some rational thresholds, such as 1/2, are prominent in the literature,\footnote{The `voter game' or `majority game' is well-studied (e.g., see the discussion in \cite{jacksonz2014}).} and so we allow for rational thresholds.
+However, some rational thresholds, such as $q=1/2$, are prominent in the literature, as, for instance, people might simply follow the crowd and do what the majority of their friends do,\footnote{The `voter game' or `majority game' is well-studied in the statistical physics literature, among others (e.g., see the references in \cite{jacksonz2014}) .} and so we allow for rational thresholds.
 Unless otherwise noted, we break ties so that an agent adopts the behavior if exactly $q$ neighbors do.
-Similar results are induced if one presumes that agents do not adopt the behavior exactly at the threshold by then looking at a threshold of $q-\varepsilon$ for some small $\varepsilon<\frac{1}{n-1}$.
-If one reverses the tie-breaking then our use of open and closed intervals below reverses.
+If $q$ involves tie-breaking, then the case in which agents do not adopt the behavior exactly at the threshold can be analyzed by looking at a threshold of $q-\varepsilon$ for some small $\varepsilon<\frac{1}{n-1}$.
+If one reverses the tie-breaking rule, then our use of open and closed intervals below reverses.

-A {\sl convention} associated with some threshold $q$ on a network $g$ is a group $S\subset N$, for which all members of $S$ have a fraction of at least $q$ of their neighbors in $S$, and all agents not in $S$ have strictly less than $q$ of their neighbors in $S$.
+A convention is thus the set of adopters in a pure strategy Nash equilibrium of the above coordination game.
+Mixed strategy equilibria are unstable in that slight perturbations in mixed actions lead best response dynamics away from the mixture, and thus they are of little interest in defining communities and so we concentrate on pure strategy equilibria.
+Pure strategy equilibria always exist---e.g., both the empty set and the whole set of nodes form conventions---and are stable for generic choices of $q$.